ess-dmsc/kafka-to-nexus/README.md

 - What for file writing command from a Kafka topic
 - Write data to file
+- Writer plugins can be [configured via the json command](#options-for-schema-plugins)
 - And more coming up...